Sandraa03/Exercici5.1/README.md

-# piatek_description
+# Exercici 5.1
-Repository with the robot description of the project.
+Repository with the part to connect the servo and the camera.

 To execut the project you just need to download it and execute the following command on the terminal (remember to access first to the repository):

-roslaunch piatek_description display.launch
+roslaunch exercici5.1 display.launch